juliansteam/Topic-Modeling-the-Beirut-explosion-using-LDA-twitterscraper/README.md

 I look at some ways in which we can extract twitter text linked to the event and apply a popular topic modelling algorithm, LDA ( Latent Dirichlet Allocation) to best extract insights from twitter users’ responses to the catastrophe.
 You can find all the code for this article here.

-I also compare Tweepy vs TwitterScraper for extracting Tweets
+I also compare Tweepy vs TwitterScraper for extracting Tweepy vs TwitterScraper & seapk to Interpreting an LDA's topics